 You can use a bitmap (raster) image as the fill of an object by choosing Bitmap Fill in the Fill Type menu of the Color panel.
-Available bitmap files appear as tiles in the lower half of the panel; if none are available, choosing Bitmap Fill opens a dialog box, so you can import the file you want.
+All available bitmap files appear as tiles in the lower half of the panel; if none are avilable, choosing Bitmap Fill in the menu opens a dialog box, where you can import the file you want to use.

-You can use the Paint Bucket tool to fill an existing object with a bitmap, or use the Brush tool to paint the bitmap onto the Stage.
+You can use the Paint Bucket tool to fill an existing object with a bitmap, or you can use the Brush tool to paint the bitmap onto the Stage.
 The Lock Fill modifier at the bottom of the Tools panel determines how the fill will be added.